homeLibraryBlog

 1. To nurture long-term retention

 Retention bonuses are for short-term retention and usually focus on overcoming a specific challenge.
-A retention bonus does not replace fair compensation and a good culture.
+A retention bonus doesn’t replace fair compensation and a good culture.

-Ultimately, if an employee can find a significantly better salary and satisfaction with a competitor, they are likely to choose that over a short-term payout.
+Ultimately, if an employee can find a significantly better salary and satisfaction with a competitor, they will likely choose that over a short-term payout.

 Most employers deploy retention bonuses through management discretion rather than a blanket policy – for example, only workers above a certain pay grade or tenure are eligible.